-What follows is my provisional translation (in other words, not official or authorized; see here for more) of a prayer of ‘Abdu’l-Bahá, the original text of which has been published in Ḥaḍrat-i-‘Abdu’l-Bahá: Majmú‘iy-i-Munáját-há (Bahá’í-Verlag, 2011, 4th ed.), pp. 91–92 (selection no. 129).
+What follows is my provisional translation (in other words, not official or authorized; see here for more) of a prayer of ‘Abdu’l-Bahá, the original text of which has been published in Ḥaḍrat-i-‘Abdu’l-Bahá: Majmú‘iy-i-Munáját-há (Bahá’í-Verlag, 2009, 3rd ed.), pp. 91–92 (selection no. 129).
+The full text of the Tablet from which this prayer has been extracted can be found on the Bahá’í Reference Library here.

 He is God